 - When our C14 fleet flag goes up (or your fleet flag) you’ll have exactly three minutes to the start.
 When the blue flag with the white square in the middle goes up it’s 2:00.
 When that flag comes down it’s 1:00.
 When the fleet flag comes down, the race is underway.
 A horn should accompany each flag change.

 - The course will be described by black letters on a white board.
-We now use just two marks: orange (“O”) and green (“G”), though they could use a fresh coat of paint.
-The course will be designated as “GO” or “OG,” designating the order in which you’ll round the marks.
-If they put a “2” at the end of the letters, you’ll go around the course twice.
+We now use just two marks: orange (“O”) and green (“Y”), though they could use a fresh coat of paint.
+The course will be designated as “YO” or “OY,” designating the order in which you’ll round the marks.
+Often, the leeward end will use gates, two marks that you sail between and then jibe around one.
+You can round either mark.
 Here’s the map of the course.

 - At the start you’ll sail through the start/finish line adjacent to the committee, heading in the direction of the first race mark.
 Do not sail back through this line until it’s time to finish the race.
-Leave all the race marks on your port side.
+Leave all the race marks (unless it’s the gate) on your port side.